SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 To remove a plugin, hover over it and click **Remove** at the right.

-The following tables list the navigator and menu items with their respective plugins:
+The following tables list the navigator and menu items with their respective plugins.

 |Navigator Item|Plugin